jonathan-beebe/somethingkindawierd.github.com/_posts/2015-09-28-javascriptcore-and-swift.md

       └ Markdown.Converter.js
 ```

-This snippet shows how to read the contents of the file `Markdown.Converter.js` and inject it into your JSContext.
+The following snippet shows how to read the contents of the file `Markdown.Converter.js` and inject it into your JSContext.

 ```swift
 // get path to the pagedown source file